neilpatel/MyPaintSoftware/README.md

 	+ Save
 		+ Save the current progress by updating the last saved version of the file to match current version
 	+ Save As
-		+ Prompts to save the current work as a file with a different name.
+		+ Prompts to save the current work as a file with a different name
 	+ Save as JPG
 		+ Provides the opportunity to save the current work with the '.jpg' extension
 	+ Print